wellsiau-aws/terraform-aws-runtask-iam-access-analyzer/run-tasks/README.md

   terraform init
   ```

-* Configure the AWS credentials (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) in Terraform Cloud, i.e. using environment variable.
+* Configure the AWS credentials (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) in Terraform Cloud, i.e. using environment variable / variable sets.

-* In order to create and configure the run tasks, you also need to have Terraform Cloud keys stored as Variable/Variable Sets in the workspace.
+* In order to create and configure the run tasks, you also need to have Terraform Cloud token stored as Variable/Variable Sets in the workspace.
 Add `TFE_HOSTNAME` and `TFE_TOKEN` environment variable to the same variable set or directly on the workspace.
 ![TFC Configure Variable Set](../diagram/TerraformCloud-VariableSets.png?raw=true "Configure Terraform Cloud Variable Set")

 * Run Terraform apply